neillturner/kitchen-softlayer/README.md

 The `image_ref` and `flavor_ref` options can be specified as an exact id, an exact name, or as a regular expression matching the name of the image or flavor.

-### hostname
+### server_name

-the driver checks for a server with the hostname and will use that server instead of creating another one.
+the driver checks for a server with the server_name and will use that server instead of creating another one.

 ### disable_ssl_validation